rosalie49/PORCUPINE/README.md

 ```{r}
 pathways_to_use=pathways_to_use[0:10]
 ```
-Next, we perform PCA analysis for the 10 selected pathawys and extact the information on the variance explained by the first principal component in each pathway.
+Next, we perform PCA analysis for the 10 selected pathawys and extract the information on the variance explained by the first principal component in each pathway.
 ```{r}
 pca_res_pathways=pcp.pca_pathway(pathways_to_use, net, edges,scale_data = True, center_data = True)
 print(pca_res_pathways)